awsdocs/aws-freertos-docs/doc_source/freertos-prereqs.md

 ## Registering Your MCU Board with AWS IoT<a name="get-started-freertos-thing"></a>

+Your board must be registered with AWS IoT to communicate with the AWS Cloud\.

+If you are just getting started, you can use the Quick Connect workflow in the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos) to quickly register your board with AWS IoT\.

- You must register your MCU board so it can communicate with AWS IoT\.
-To register your device, you must create:
+To register your board manually, you must create:
 + An AWS IoT policy\.

   The AWS IoT policy grants your device permissions to access AWS IoT resources\.